 As we all know, rock salt is essentially sodium chloride.
 It is not safe for wooden decks.
 The chloride component of the salt absorbs moisture from the wood.
 When the wood is left dry, it fails to perform its natural contraction and expansion process, thus corrodes soon.
 Rock salt is not only unsafe to use on wood but also concrete, asphalt, as well as bricks.
 The salt and other chemicals present in ice melt can cause rashes, eye irritation, and burn paw pads of our four-legged friends.

-Another reason you should not use rock salt is, it is not safe to use around kids, pets, and plants.
+Another reason you should not use rock salt is, that it is not safe to use around kids, pets, and plants.
 Chlorine in salt and chemical-based ice melt is a toxic respiratory irritant and can damage pets’ skin, eyes, and membranes.

 3- Environmentally unfriendly

 The runoff from rock salt pollutes streams, rivers, and other waterways.
 It can even kill or affect the growth of plants.

 So, What Should You Use On Your Wooden Deck?

 Using ice melt is the simplest and most effective cure for your winter woes.
 There are different varieties of winter ice melt solutions available in the market.
 Most of the ice melt in the market have chloride in their composition.
 The toxins in these ice melt can affect the shine and longevity of your wooden deck.
 As we know now that chloride is not safe for your wooden deck, you must choose an ice melt that is salt-free, chloride-free, and acetate-free.
 Moreover, the residue of salt and chemical-based ice melt can harm the flooring and rugs of your indoor facility.

 Therefore, select a good ice melt for a wooden deck.
 Choose one that is safe for children, pets, and that will not kill the grass.
 Avoid using sand for snow removal as it will grind and damage the surface of the deck.